Like many telehealth practitioners in the digital age, you may be asking yourself “Is texting HIPAA compliant?” The answer is a bit tricky.

 Texting on Android phone via regular SMS is not encrypted, and therefore not HIPAA compliant.
 Provider may not use Android phones to text sensitive information.

-Behavioral health professionals working with iMessage must also take precautions. iMessage is not HIPAA compliant and cannot be used to share PHI.
+Behavioral health professionals working with iMessage must also take precautions. iMessage is not HIPAA compliant texting and cannot be used to share PHI.
 That’s because the information that is sent via iMessage is stored on Apple servers for an indefinite period of time.
 Because that data is potentially accessible by Apple and by hackers who may access Apple servers in the event of a data breach, health care providers may be putting patients’ data at risk by using iMessage.